Nutritionist Career Overview

 Nutritionists have the same underlying functions but do not necessarily follow the same career paths.
 Below are a few areas you can specialize in as a nutritionist.

-• Registered Dietician - A registered dietitian also advises clients on nutritional needs, but they must possess a standardized credential and formal education.
+- Registered Dietician - A registered dietitian also advises clients on nutritional needs but must possess a standardized credential and formal education.

-• Nutrition Educator - A nutrition educator develops programs geared toward promoting better food habits.
+- Nutrition Educator - A nutrition educator develops programs to promote better food habits.
 They also teach people how to design healthy meal plans from various affordable options.

-• Nutrition Writer - A nutrition writer takes advantage of the internet and social media to craft articles, ebooks, and other innovative content forms.
-The purpose of their writing is usually to educate and train people on how to live a better life through healthy nutrition.
+- Nutrition Writer - A nutrition writer uses the internet and social media to craft articles, ebooks, and other innovative content.
+Their writing usually aims to educate and train people on how to live a better life through healthy nutrition.

 Becoming a Licensed Nutritionist

-To become a licensed nutritionist with the legal prerogative to offer counseling, you must take four broad steps.
+You must take four broad steps to become a licensed nutritionist with the legal prerogative to offer counseling.

 The first is to earn a bachelor’s degree.
-This takes about four years, and the degree in question must be obtained from schools that meet requirements set by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+This takes about four years, and the degree in question must be obtained from schools that meet the Accreditation Council for Education in Nutrition and Dietetics (ACEND) requirements.

 Once step one is complete, the next step is to gain work experience.
-This is needed for licensing, and the minimum accepted duration usually varies by state.
+This is needed for licensing; the minimum accepted duration usually varies by state.

 Step three is to get a state-issued license, which means you can legally offer counsel.
-Lastly, some choose to complete a fourth step which is to obtain a master’s degree.
+Lastly, some choose to complete a fourth step, obtaining a master’s degree.

 Is a Nutritionist the Same as a Dietician?

-On a closing note, many tend to confuse nutritionists and dieticians as the same thing, whereas there is technically a difference between both descriptions.
+On a closing note, many confuse nutritionists and dieticians as the same thing, but both descriptions technically differ.

-While both of these terms have the same job descriptions, the key difference lies in the fact that registered dieticians have to possess a relevant bachelor’s degree along with appropriate licensure and certification.
-In contrast, all that is needed to become a nutritionist is to complete a certification program or obtain relevant knowledge through nontraditional settings such as a wellness center.
+While both of these terms have the same job descriptions, the key difference is that registered dieticians must possess a relevant bachelor’s degree along with appropriate licensure and certification.
+In contrast, all needed to become a nutritionist is to complete a certification program or obtain relevant knowledge through nontraditional settings such as a wellness center.